Personal Health care mandate

 - Most Medicaid plans

-Contact your plan provider to verify if their specific plan meets the minimum essential coverage (MEC) requirements.
+Contact your plan provider to verify if their specific plan meets the MEC requirements.

-You may qualify for an exemption to the penalty.
-Most exemptions may be claimed on your state income tax return while filing.
+You may qualify for an exemption to avoid the penalty.
+Most exemptions may be claimed on your state income tax return.

 |Exemptions Claimed on State Tax Return||Exemptions Processed by Covered California|